allmarkedup/slotify/README.md

 > [!NOTE]
 > _If you've ever used [ViewComponent](https://viewcomponent.org) then the above code should also feel quite familiar to you - it's pretty much the same syntax used to provide content to [component slots](https://viewcomponent.org/guide/slots.html)._

 The example above just scratches the surface of what Slotify slots can do.

 You can [jump to a more full-featured example here](#full-example) or read on to learn more...

-## Single vs multiple entry slots
+## Single vs multiple value slots

 > _Docs coming soon..._